marble999/freshlygenerated/content/posts/Salmon-With-Thyme,-Lemon-Butter-and-Almonds.md

 ![](https://static01.nyt.com/images/2014/04/10/dining/salmonthyme/salmonthyme-superJumbo.jpg)

 *Remember this?
-It’s the recipe that makes lemon butter simple and easy (though if you can’t find it, it’s a good substitute).*
+It's the recipe that makes lemon butter simple and easy (though if you can't find it, it's a good substitute).*

 *Serves 3 as a first course*
 ### Ingredients